FORTH-ModelBasedTracker/MocapNET/README.md

 ## Live Demo
 ------------------------------------------------------------------

-Assuming that the WecamTest executable described previously is working correctly with your input source, to do a live test of the MocapNET library using a webcam issue :
+Assuming that the OpenCVTest executable described previously is working correctly with your input source, to do a live test of the MocapNET library using a webcam issue :

 ```
 ./MocapNETLiveWebcamDemo --from /dev/video0 --live